-Aside from Visa's contest, now is a good time to evaluate whether the cashless movement makes sense for your restaurant.
+Now is a good time to evaluate whether the cashless movement makes sense for your restaurant.
 Consider the following points.

-- It can save you time.
+It can save you time.
 A cashless system allows you to eliminate cash management tasks from your daily to-do list.
 For example, you wouldn't have to count the cash in the till at the beginning and end of each shift.
 When accepting payments, you wouldn't have to count the cash you receive and the change you give back, as all you'd require is a receipt signature.
 You also wouldn't have to regularly visit the bank to order small denominations.

 - It improves accounting accuracy.
 When you only accept card payments, you don't have to deal with cash shortages.
 All tips are recorded, so you don't have to worry about unreported tips and potential audits come tax time.